GavinatorK/MLOps-Kubeflow-Sagemaker/README.md

 make deploy
 ```

+## Redo the Junction Classifier Example from Step Functions MLOps on Kubeflow
+Run Notebooks, Data Prep, training container, inference container, base image

+We will use these to modify an example script to work with our use case .

 ## Set up the Kubeflow Permissions

 Add permissions to Notebook pod and Pipeline component pod to make SageMaker, S3 and IAM api calls using `kubeflow_iam_permissions.sh` script.